The Church of Jesus Christ of Latter-day Saints in Tennessee: History

 David W. Patten and Warren Parish arrived in Tennessee shortly before 11 October 1834 and soon baptized 31 people: organizing a branch by the end of the year.
 These efforts were in Henry, Benton, and Humphreys counties.
 In 1835, Parrish worked alone after Patten returned to Kirtland, Ohio.

 On March 27, 1835, Wilford Woodruff, then a priest, came to assist Parrish.
-When Warren Parrish was called as a Seventy in July 1835, he ordained Woodruff as an elder and placed him in charge of the work in Tennessee.
+When Parrish was called as a seventy in July 1835, he ordained Woodruff as an elder and placed him in charge of the work in Tennessee.
 Woodruff was assisted by Abraham O. Smoot and Benjamin L. Clapp.

 In 1836, there were about 100 members in seven branches.
 By 1839, 12 branches existed in the state and by 1846, missionaries had preached in 26 counties.
 Following the exodus to the West, little work was done in Tennessee.
 Hyrum H. Blackwell and Emmanuel M. Murphy visited the state in 1857 to call the saints to gather in the west.

 In 1870, Hayden Church resumed work in Tennessee.
 The Southern States Mission was formally organized in 1875 with headquarters in Nashville, then moved to Chattanooga in 1882 and remained there until 1919, when Atlanta, Georgia became mission headquarters.

 Henry G. Boyle established a branch at Shady Grove in 1875.
 Mob activity increased significantly in 1879.
 Some converts in the South left their homes and migrated to the west in 1883.

 In 1884, members were fired upon in separate incidents.
 James Rosskelley was shot in eastern Tennessee on August 8, 1884.
 Rosskelley would survive and his attacker was captured and bound over for trial.
 The largest attack on church members in the South was the Cane Creek Massacre, which occurred on August 10, 1884.
 An armed mob shot and killed missionaries William S. Berry and John H. Gibbs and local members W. Martin Conder and John Riley Hutson during LDS Church services at the home of W. James Conder on Cane Creek in Lewis County.
 Malinda Conder was injured as well in the attack but recovered enough to walk with a cane.
 Brigham H. Roberts, then serving as the mission president donned a disguise, traveled to the tense area and retrieved the bodies of the slain missionaries.
 Many of the church members at Cane Creek left in November 1884, emigrating to Colorado.
 In 1888, another group of 177 Latter-day Saints left Chattanooga for Colorado and Utah.